Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: Preliminaries

 Although \cite{hu2025pmat,takayama2025aoad} attempted to mitigate this issue by learning the decision order and agent actions simultaneously, such an approach substantially increases training complexity, as the search space over action orders grows to $n!$.
-More importantly, greater flexibility in ordering does not fundamentally resolve the optimization limitations of sequential decision making. {\em According to the theoretical analyses in \cite{kuba2022trust,liu2024maximum,zhong2024heterogeneous}, such sequential updating methods generally guarantee convergence only to a Nash Equilibrium (NE).
+More importantly, greater flexibility in ordering does not fundamentally resolve the optimization limitations of sequential decision making. {\em According to the theoretical analyses in \cite{kuba2022trust,liu2024maximum,zhong2024heterogeneous}, such sequential updating methods are guaranteed to converge only to a Nash Equilibrium (NE).
 For example, in the game shown in Fig. \ref{fig:example}, conventional MAT-based methods may converge to a Pareto-suboptimal NE.
-This limitation motivates us to move beyond sequential MARL formulations and instead bridge cooperative MARL to SARL, where many optimization methods provide stronger guarantees of convergence toward optimal solutions.} However, to the best of our knowledge, such a formulation has not yet been established in the existing literature.
+This limitation motivates us to move beyond sequential MARL formulations and instead reformulate cooperative MARL as a single-agent, multi-action problem, which allows the whole system to be trained end-to-end with single-agent RL and removes the order-dependent bias by construction.} To the best of our knowledge, such a formulation has not yet been established in the existing literature.
+We emphasize that this reformulation is a modeling and optimization-structure benefit rather than a claim of a stronger convergence guarantee: with deep function approximation, single-agent PPO itself carries no guarantee of reaching the global optimum, and we do not claim one for CMAT.

 From this perspective, a closely related line of research is to formulate cooperative decision making directly within a SARL framework.
 Recently, \cite{zhao2025triple} proposed Triple-BERT, a SARL framework for ride-sharing tasks, which aims to directly learn the joint action probability using a BERT model \cite{devlin2019bert}.
 Specifically, it assumes that the joint action probability $\pi(\mathcal{A}|\mathcal{O})$ can be expressed as $\mathrm{z}(\prod_{i=1}^n \pi^i(a^i|\mathcal{O}))$, where $\mathrm{z}(\cdot)$ is an increasing mapping function.
 However, this assumption does not always hold in practice, and as a result, the method can still suffer from credit assignment issues similar to those in MAT.
 For instance, in the example shown in Fig. \ref{tab:payoff_matrix}, exploring the action $(B, A)$ can reduce the probability of $\pi^1(a^1=B|\mathcal{O})$, thereby making it less likely to explore the optimal action combination $(B, B)$.
 Due to page limitations, a more detailed discussion of related work is provided in Appendix \ref{sec:Related Work}.